boennecd/VAJointSurv/README.md

-However, it seems that quite few quadrature nodes can be used to approximate the terms from delayed entry when the marginal survival probabilities are close to one (and the variance of the random effects is not extremely large).
+However, it seems that quite few quadrature nodes can be used to approximate the terms from delayed entry when the marginal survival probabilities are close to one (and the variance of the random effects are not extremely large).
 However, more quadrature nodes seems to be needed for the gradient of marginal likelihood terms due to delayed entry.
 Thus, you may experience odd behavior (very small improvements in the likelihood approximation at each step) of the optimizer if more quadrature nodes are needed.

-We do believe that the maxmin problem mentioned in 1. can be solved efficiently but our current “brute force” attempts where not fast.
+We do believe that the maxmin problem mentioned in 1. can be solved efficiently but our preliminary “brute force” attempts were not fast.

 Delayed entry is handled by the `delayed` argument of `surv_term` as illustrated in the example below.